Teaching good character traits in terms kids understand

 Colleen will tell you that having four kids is great because you can say things like, "It is not ok to roast marshmallows over my scented candle,” and because they are a never-ending supply of material for books.

 After 15 years in marketing and freelance writing, Colleen first turned to children’s book writing as a project to raise money for a foster home in Beijing, China, where her family was living at the time.
 Super Easy Storytelling, her first children’s book (written with her daughter), is about how to tell stories together on the fly-- which was the family’s way of calming the chaos that comes with four kids in a car, restaurant, or really anyplace they needed to behave.
+Today that simple book has evolved into a Creative Writing and Storytelling website for kids that features teaching resources used around the world.

 About the Illustrator